vukbatanovic/CLSS.news.sr/README.md

 TBA

 ## Acknowledgement
-CLSS.news.sr was created as part of the project *[Advancing Novel Textual Similarity-based Solutions in Software Development ñ AVANTES](http://avantes.etf.bg.ac.rs/index-eng.html)*, supported by the [Science Fund of the Republic of Serbia](http://fondzanauku.gov.rs/?lang=en), grant no. 6526093, AI-AVANTES, within the ìProgram for Development of Projects in the field of Artificial Intelligenceî.
+CLSS.news.sr was created as part of the project *[Advancing Novel Textual Similarity-based Solutions in Software Development ‚Äì AVANTES](http://avantes.etf.bg.ac.rs/index-eng.html)*, supported by the [Science Fund of the Republic of Serbia](http://fondzanauku.gov.rs/?lang=en), grant no. 6526093, AI-AVANTES, within the ‚ÄúProgram for Development of Projects in the field of Artificial Intelligence‚Äù.

 ## License
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](http://creativecommons.org/licenses/by-nc-sa/4.0/)